-Torrenting is a highly popular type of file sharing based on P2P, or peer-to-peer, meaning that files are shared directly between users rather than passing through a server.
+Torrenting is a highly popular type of file sharing based on P2P, or peer-to-peer, meaning that files are shared directly between users rather than passing through a centralized server.
 However, although they may be rapid, there are a few dangers associated with downloading torrents.
 This has led more and more users to turn to a torrenting VPN to stay safe while sharing files.

 Just like any other online activity, torrenting isn’t 100% safe, but by using one of the best VPN services available today and taking some sensible precautions, you can safely share files and download torrents online.